cqmba/rl-networkattack/README.md

 The following steps have to be executed sequentially:
  * run the class `run.Simulation` as main class (This will result in a file `mdp.ser` that contains the MDP of the simulation in a serialized form)

-    Estimated computation time: **45 minutes**
+    Estimated computation time: **45 minutes** depending on your CPU & RAM
     * measured on i7-8550U CPU @ 1.80GHz × 8 with 16GB RAM, 8GB available to JVM, SSD
     * 35 minutes to compute the states (33049)
     * 5 minutes generate Actions
     * 1:30 minute generate transitions
     * 5 minutes generate MDP (this step includes writing to storage)

+    Since the MDP is now serialized, you may change the learning parameters any time between runs and just need to load the precomputed MDP in the next step.

  * run the class `q_learning.QLearnerNetwork` as a main class (This will expect the file `mdp.ser` and apply the Q-Learning.
-Most parameters can be changed for this step, yet the defaults can be applied.)
+Most parameters can be changed for this step but use the defaults for now.)

+    Estimated computation time: **25 minutes to load & 500k iterations** depending on your CPU & RAM
+    * measured on i7-8550U CPU @ 1.80GHz × 8 with 16GB RAM, 8GB available to JVM, SSD
+    * 4 minutes loading on an SSD, up to 15 minutes on a HDD
+    * 23 seconds per 10k iterations or **260k iterations per 10 minutes**

- The third step results in logging output to terminal containing the optimal policy which was learned.
+ The second step results in logging output to terminal containing the optimal policy which was learned.
  Detailed run data is printed to a file, which can be used by our python scripts for evaluation:

- `runData.json` - contains
+ `runData.json` - contains:
  * all parameters used for the run including a description, the rewards, the policy rewards, the optimal policy and if enabled, Q
  * rewards - a list of Integer (current iteration) and Double (reward of this iteration) pairs `List<Pair<Integer, Double>>`
  * policy - a list of State & Action object pairs `List<Pair<S, A>>`